 Cavour was surnamed il Tessitore (the Weaver) for having prepared a spider's web where he eventually caught his prey.
-In April 1859 Austria issued an ultimatum asking Piedmont to stop some manoeuvres near the border and to de-militarize the region; Piedmont refused claiming its sovereign rights in the area: Austria declared war on the assumption that its 250,000 army in the field would rapidly force Piedmont to surrender.
+In April 1859 Austria issued an ultimatum asking Piedmont to stop some manoeuvres near the border and to de-militarize the region; Piedmont refused claiming its sovereign rights in the area; Austria declared war on the assumption that its 250,000 army in the field would rapidly force Piedmont to surrender.

 Heavy rains and the flooding of rice fields by the Piedmontese slowed the advance of the Austrians giving time for the French to reach Piedmont (in what was the first transfer by rail of a large army).

-In the second phase of the war the Austrians were defeated at Magenta and had to abandon Milan; Franz Joseph II, the Austrian Emperor, took command of his army which retreated to Verona and the other fortresses.
+In the second phase of the war the Austrians were defeated at Magenta and had to abandon Milan; Franz Joseph I, the Austrian Emperor, took command of his army which retreated to Verona and the other fortresses.
 At the end of June the Austrians marched out of their fortresses hoping to catch the enemy by surprise: in the battles of Solferino and S. Martino the French and the Piedmontese won a victory which led to the rapid end of the war.
 The battles caused such bloodshed that public opinion in France questioned the appropriateness of the war: the suffering of wounded soldiers led Jean-Henri Dunant who witnessed the battle to describe them in a book; he then began a campaign which eventually resulted in the establishment of the International Red Cross and the signing of the first Geneva Convention on the treatment of prisoners of war and civilians.

-The two emperors met behind King Victor Emmanuel's back and signed an armistice; during the course of the war revolts in Florence, Parma and Modena overthrew the local rulers; when the Austrians withdrew their troops, Bologna, Perugia and other towns of the Papal State set up local governments and sought annexation to Piedmont; according to the terms of the armistice between the two emperors, Austria ceded Lombardy, but the rulers of the smaller states and the authority of the pope were to be restored: the Piedmontese did not feel bound by this aspect of the agreement and sent troops and representatives to help the local governments retain control of their territories.
-A member of the Boncompagni family was among the representatives sent by King Victor Emmanuel II to Florence: this showed that even some of the families who were closest to the pope such as the Boncompagni, were in favour of national unity.
+The two Emperors met behind King Victor Emmanuel's back and signed an armistice; during the course of the war revolts in Florence, Parma and Modena overthrew the local rulers; when the Austrians withdrew their troops, Bologna, Perugia and other towns of the Papal State set up local governments and sought annexation to Piedmont; according to the terms of the armistice between the two Emperors, Austria ceded Lombardy, but the rulers of the smaller states and the authority of the Pope were to be restored: the Piedmontese did not feel bound by this aspect of the agreement and sent troops and representatives to help the local governments retain control of their territories.
+A member of the Boncompagni family was among the representatives sent by King Victor Emmanuel II to Florence: this showed that even some of the families who were closest to the Pope such as the Boncompagni, were in favour of national unity.
 In June mercenary troops sent by Pope Pius IX occupied Perugia, but the sack of the town caused a scandal.

 In April 1860 the political situation seemed settled: Austria and the Pope did not recognize the enlarged kingdom of Victor Emmanuel II, but they could do little to change the situation.
 On May 5 an event took place which led to new dramatic developments: Garibaldi and a thousand (i Mille) volunteers (also called camicie rosse red shirts, after the red shirt they wore) left Genoa and sailed for Sicily where they landed on May 11, profiting from the protection of two British ships.
 In four months Garibaldi conquered almost the whole Kingdom of the Two Sicilies, as numerous units of the king's army disbanded spontaneously or even joined Garibaldi's ranks.
 On September 7 he made his entrance into Naples.
-France was worried that Garibaldi could move towards Rome and therefore willy-nilly agreed to the Piedmontese crossing the Papal State to control Garibaldi's moves; the papal troops were defeated and the Piedmontese army occupied the Marches and Umbria.
+France was worried that Garibaldi could move towards Rome and therefore willy-nilly agreed to the Piedmontese crossing the Papal State to control Garibaldi's moves; the papal troops were defeated and the invaders occupied the Marches and Umbria.

 In March 1861 King Victor Emmanuel II was proclaimed King of Italy: Rome and what was left of the Papal State were entirely surrounded by the newly proclaimed kingdom.

-Spirito Santo dei Napoletani: detail of the façade showing the coat of arms of Pope Pius IX (left) and that of
+Santo Spirito dei Napoletani: detail of the façade showing the coat of arms of Pope Pius IX (left) and that of

 the King of the Two Sicilies (right)